 My name is Alex Leavitt, and I'm a social scientist and internet researcher.
 I currently work for Facebook Research, and I reside in San Francisco, after living in Los Angeles, Kyoto, and Boston.

 Previously, I worked with danah boyd at Microsoft Research New England.
-Before that, I was a researcher in the Massachusetts Institute of Technology's Comparative Media Studies department at MIT, where I worked on the Convergence Culture Consortium project.
+Before that, I was a researcher in the Massachusetts Institute of Technology's Comparative Media Studies department, where I worked on the Convergence Culture Consortium project.

-My research has been featured in the New York Times, the Wall Street Journal, CNN, and the Huffington Post.
+Numerous outlets have also featured my research, such as the New York Times, the Wall Street Journal, Bloomberg, CNN, and the Huffington Post.

 My research focuses on participation in and across networked technologies, specifically social media platforms and online games.
-I am particularly interested in how online platforms facilitate user-generated content production, social network formation, information sharing practices, and collaboration.
-I also do work around cultural and social capital within online communities, specifically how the creation of media and information impacts cultural dynamics within these systems, usually involving youth.
+I am particularly interested in how online platforms facilitate user-generated content production, social network formation, information sharing practices, and group collaboration.

-In my work, I combine ethnographic methods with large-scale digital data analysis to investigate social traces in social media systems.
-I like to pursue mixed methods research involving both interpretive and analytical approaches and, I am testing new methodologies for using digital data to look at everyday information practices that emerge from people's interactions with technology.
-Recently, I have been experimenting with data processing involving social network analysis, machine learning, and high performance computational resources.
+In my work, I combine traditional ethnography with computational social science to investigate social traces in online social systems.
+I like to pursue mixed methods research involving both interpretive and analytical approaches, and I am testing new methodologies for using digital data to look at technological affordances and emergent technosocial behaviors.
+Recently, I have been experimenting with data processing involving social network analysis, machine learning, and natural language processing using high performance computational resources.

 In my current role at Facebook, I am a member of the User Experience Research group, where I work with the News Feed product team.